papanito/free-dev-resources/README.md

     - Container orchestration
     - Automatic OS patching
   - [Pricing](https://www.heroku.com/pricing)
-- **[Netfly.com]** is an intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps
+- **[Netfly]** is an intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps

   - Includes:
     - Automated builds from Git